Matty-El/urban-attiva/README.md

 Full details of the Urban Attiva colour template can be found in the [Urban Attiva Branding Guidelines](readme-files/urban-attiva-branding-guidelines.pdf)

-#FFFFFF for navigation backgrounds

-The footer section is #DEE3E3 and is on the same monochromtic scale as #4B5657 as used for the dark text and dark backgrounds.
+The footer section is #DEE3E3 and is on the same monochromatic scale as #4B5657 as used for the dark text and dark backgrounds.

 The product and blog listing cards are #FFFFFF so that they pop from the page against the #F6F7F7 background.
 The product detail page utilises #FFFFFF for the background to match the image background.